A review of 16 top Q&As You MUST Know by ➪ Boca Raton ➪

 - Theft of $20,000-$100,000, a second-degree felony, is punishable by penalties ranging from a term of probation up to 15 years in prison.

 - Theft of more than $100,000, a first-degree felony, is punishable by penalties ranging from a term of probation up to 30 years in jail.

-What is Dealing in Stolen Property: F.S.
-812.019?Florida law defines Dealing in Stolen Property as a crime that occurs when, “Any person who traffics in, or endeavors to traffic in, property that he or she knows or should know was stolen…” or alternatively, when “any person who initiates, organizes, plans, finances, directs, manages, or supervises the theft of property and traffics in such stolen property…”
+What is a Dealing in Stolen Property charge: F.S.
+812.019?Florida law defines dealing in stolen property as a crime that occurs when “Any person who traffics in, or endeavors to traffic in, property that he or she knows or should know was stolen…” or when “any person who initiates, organizes, plans, finances, directs, manages, or supervises the theft of property and traffics in such stolen property…”

-What are the penalties for Dealing in stolen property?
+What are the penalties for Dealing with stolen property?

-- As a second-degree felony, dealing in stolen property is punishable by penalties ranging from a term of probation to up to 15 years in state prison.
+- As a second-degree felony, dealing in stolen property is punishable by penalties ranging from probation to 15 years in state prison.

-What are common defenses a theft attorney will use for Dealing in Stolen Property?
+What common defenses will a theft attorney use for Dealing with Stolen Property?

-In past cases, defendants have succeeded in defeating the State’s charges by showing ignorance that the property was stolen, by refuting the victim’s claim that he owned the property, and showing lack of proof that the property was indeed stolen.
+In past cases, defendants have defeated the State’s charges by showing ignorance the property was stolen, refuting the victim’s claim that he owned the property, and showing a lack of proof that someone indeed stole the property.
 In addition, if the State obtained its evidence against the defendant in violation of the Constitution, the defendant, through his lawyer, can move the judge to exclude the evidence from the case.
-When this happens, the State, realizing that it can no long prevail, commonly drops the case, or the judge dismisses the case.
+When this happens, the State, realizing that it cannot prevail, commonly drops the case, or the judge dismisses the case.

 PAWNING STOLEN GOODS